 California State University, Stanislaus

 California State University Stanislaus is a liberal arts university with applied and professional studies.
-The university has 4-1-4-semester calendar, featuring Winter Term, where students concentrate on a single course during January and early February.
+The university has semester calendar.
 Beginning in the summer of 2001, the university also began offering a Summer Term open to students on a regular credit and fee basis.
+A 3-week winter intersession is offered through University Extended Education.

 Stanislaus State College opened its doors on Sept.
 19, 1960, at the fairgrounds in Turlock, and moved to its permanent site in June 1965.
 In 1985, the Board of Trustees granted university status to Stanislaus, and the institution became known as California State University, Stanislaus.
 To facilitate services to residents of the San Joaquin County, the University opened the Stockton Center on the campus of Delta College in 1974.
 In the fall 1998, the Stockton campus moved to downtown Stockton.

-The Office of the President oversees four areas at CSU Stanislaus: Academic Affairs, Student Affairs, Business and Finance, and Development and University Relations.
+The Office of the President oversees five divisions at CSU Stanislaus: Academic Affairs, Enrollment & Student Affairs, Business and Finance, Faculty Affairs & Human Resources and University Advancement.
 Each area is headed by a vice-president.
-The provost-vice president for Academic Affairs is identified as the second-ranking administrator at the university.
+The Provost-Vice President for Academic Affairs is identified as the second-ranking administrator at the university.
 These administrative officers are assisted by a variety of administrative and support staff.

 The CSU board of trustees and Statewide Academic Senate jointly prepared a "collegiality statement" that affirms, "Collegiality consists of a shared decision-making process and a set of values which regard the members of the various university constituencies as essential for the success of the academic enterprise.
 It incorporates mutual respect for the similarities and for differences - in the background, expertise, judgments and assigned responsibilities; and involves mutual trust based on experience"